LEPA4/Unforgotten-Things/Religion/Chaos - Sektnan/Chaos - Sektnan.md

 2. [[Aanan#Aknan|Aknan]] | Lawless
 3. [[Venan#Veknan|Veknan]] | Hate
 4. [[Ounan#Ouknan|Ouknan]] | Pessimistic
-Sometimes, it is for only a moment that these personalities will switch, which is the explanation for *most* disasters.
+Sometimes, it is for only a moment (being years at some moments) that these personalities will switch, which is the explanation for *most* disasters.
 However, whenever a personality swaps for a longer period of time, it is often called an [[Ages|Age]].
 ## Feuds
 Because Iinan has the most power— the ability to alter anything— the other personalities often distrust and dislike Iinan.
 Because of this, Chaos’ personalities agreed to create [[#Rules|rules]] by which they must abide.